iclighthouse/DRC_standards/DRC20/DRC20.md

 ```
 #### transfer
 Transfers `_value` amount of tokens from caller's account to address `_to`, returns type `TxnResult`.
 On success, the returned TxnResult contains the txid.
 The `txid` is generated in the transaction, is unique in the token transactions.
-Recommended method of generating txid(DRC202 Standard): convert token's canisterId, caller's principal, and caller's nonce into [nat8] arrays respectively, and join them together as `txInfo: [nat8]`.
+Recommended method of generating txid(DRC202 Standard): convert token's canisterId, caller's accountId, and caller's nonce into [nat8] arrays respectively, and join them together as `txInfo: [nat8]`.
 Then get the `txid` value as: "000000"(big-endian 4-bytes, `encode(caller.nonce)`) + "0000..00"(28-bytes,`sha224(txInfo)`).
 *Note* Transfers of 0 values MUST be treated as normal transfers.
 An account transfer to itself is ALLOWED.
 ``` candid
 transfer: (_to: Address, _value: nat, _nonce: opt nat, _sa: opt vec nat8, _data: opt blob) -> (result: TxnResult);
 ```
 #### transferFrom
 Transfers `_value` amount of tokens from address `_from` to address `_to`, returns type `TxnResult`.
 The `transferFrom` method is used for allowing contracts to transfer tokens on your behalf.
-This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees in sub-currencies.
+This can be used for example to allow a contract to transfer tokens on your behalf and/or to charge fees.
 The caller is `spender` who SHOULD be authorized by the `_from` account and have an `allowance(_from, _spender)` value greater than `_value`.
 *Note* Transfers of 0 values MUST be treated as normal transfers. `_from` account transfer to itself is ALLOWED.
 ``` candid
 transferFrom: (_from:Address, _to: Address, _value: nat, _nonce: opt nat, _sa: opt vec nat8, _data: opt blob) -> (result: TxnResult);